 \subsection{Time Complexity Analysis}

-The time complexity of Algorithm 2 consists of three parts: initialization on line 1, Laplacian matrix construction on line 2, and the iterative update of three variables on lines 3-8.
+The time complexity of Algorithm 2 consists of three parts: initialization on line 1, Laplacian matrix construction on line 2, and the iterative update of the three variables on lines 3-8.
 The complexities of the first two parts can be ignored compared to the third part.
 In the third part, we need to update $\mathbf{w}$, $b$, and $\mathbf{P}$, respectively.
 For updating $\mathbf{w}$, the worst complexity is $O(ndr+r^3)$.
 Updating $b$ costs $O(ndr)$.
-For updating $\mathbf{P}$, it needs $O(t_1*mdc)$ for the two-loop recursion scheme, where $t_1$ denotes the total iteration times.
+For updating $\mathbf{P}$, it needs $O(t_1*mdc)$ for the two-loop recursion scheme, where $t_1$ denotes the total number of iterations.
 According to (\ref{derives1}), the worst case of computing partial gradient w.r.t. $\mathbf{P}$ is $O(t_2*(nd^2+n^2d))$, where $t_2$ is the total number of computing the gradient.
-The complexity of evaluating the objective function values is $O(t_3*(rn^2+ndr+r^2d))$, where $t_3$ denotes the total evaluation times.
-Therefore, The total time complexity of MMLDF is of order $O(t*(ndr+r^3)+t_1*mdc+t_2*(nd^2+n^2d)+t_3*(rn^2+ndr+r^2d))$, where $t$ is the total iteration times in Algorithm 2.
+The complexity of evaluating the objective function values is $O(t_3*(rn^2+ndr+r^2d))$, where $t_3$ denotes the total number of evaluations.
+Therefore, the total time complexity of MMLDF is of order $O(t*(ndr+r^3)+t_1*mdc+t_2*(nd^2+n^2d)+t_3*(rn^2+ndr+r^2d))$, where $t$ is the total number of iterations in Algorithm 2.
 Since $t<t_3$ and $r<d$, the complexities of the parts updating $\mathbf{w}$ and $b$ can be ignored, compared to that of updating $\mathbf{P}$, i.e., the time complexity of MMLDF is dominated by updating $\mathbf{P}$.